Raising the Standards for Sustainable Office Space in Charlotte, North Carolina

-Long stewards of the environment, Ballantyne remains committed to sustainable business practices.
-Northwood Office continues to evaluate energy management, water conservation, recycling efforts and more to ensure we are implementing the most effective and environmentally-friendly practices.
+Long stewards of the environment, Northwood Office remains committed to sustainable business practices, especially related to its Class A office space for lease in Charlotte, North Carolina.
+The Northwood team continues to evaluate energy management, water conservation, recycling efforts and more to ensure implementation of the most effective and environmentally-friendly practices.

 Square Feet of LEED® Space